-The likes of Amazon and Alibaba open tech-heavy brick & mortar stores, but best practice commercial brand retail still happens elsewhere.
+The likes of Amazon and Alibaba opened tech-heavy brick & mortar stores, but best practice commercial brand retail still lives elsewhere.

-Early sales reports indicate that 2018 was a good year for large parts of the lifestyle brand industry.
-Almost 4/5 of the top 100 European and US American lifestyle brands had a growth year, and for the most part did better than in 2017.
-This was despite a global department store fallout and online growth and was largely based on store growth.
+Sales reports of industry show that recent years were good for large parts of the lifestyle brand industry.
+Almost 4/5 of the top 100 European and US American lifestyle brands had a growth year, and for the most part did better than the year before.
+This was despite a global department store fallout and online growth and was largely based e.com and store growth.

 The cruise industry is growing constantly, and those taking a cruise are mostly affluent potential buyers of lifestyle products.
 Why are brands not tapping this booming market for their own growth yet?

 Successful brand development relies on getting three key factors right: having a unique selling proposition (USP), working with the right people, and creating simple and lean processes.

 The brand development has grown in sophistication, but also in complexity.
 Every one of the 20 odd years I’ve worked in this industry has made clearer what allows some companies to succeed and what others lack.
 New distribution channels and fashionable management philosophies notwithstanding, focusing on these three success factors is essential.

 As the summer holiday season kicks in, we’re here to help you get your brand management reading list for all those long flights up to date.

 Choose from our curated reader favourites from this past quarter for topics as diverse as the latest trends in edited retail, high and low tech fashion size finders, an update on fashion retail in India, creating memorable store experinces or Adidas’ Global Cities strategy.
 We’re sure there’s something for everyone. (more…)